Home

 We can see from this example that there is a simple way to calculate the company’s net income—and that’s through subtracting expenses from revenues.
 With the main focus on the bottom line (the net income), this method is a more straightforward way to understand revenue.

-This method is helpful for small businesses that want a simple glance into their current financial standing.
+This method is helpful for small businesses that want a simple way to monitor their current financial position.

 Example #2: Multi-step income statements